 Due to the wide range of courses offered at Yonsei University, this program can accommodate students from a variety of disciplines.
 Curricular strengths at Yonsei include Asian studies, economics and business, international relations, religious studies, and sociology.

 This program is open to juniors and seniors in good social and academic standing who have a minimum GPA of 3.0.
 Exchange opportunities depend on the availability of slots at the host institution.
-Korea is a socially conservative country and all students must demonstrate a track record of responsible, culturally appropriate behavior.
+South Korea is a socially conservative country and all students must demonstrate a track record of responsible, culturally appropriate behavior.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Note: due to the timing of the academic calendar at Yonsei University, seniors participating in the spring semester will not be able to return in time for commencement on the HWS campus.

 The Korea program is not a “study abroad program” in the traditional sense in that HWS students will be directly enrolled at the university.
-While there will not be excursions throughout the semester designed specifically for HWS students, when you arrive in Korea you will have an orientation which will include a campus tour, an discussion of academic and residence hall policies, and an overview of the city of Seoul and how to get around safely and efficiently.
+While there will not be excursions throughout the semester designed specifically for HWS students, when you arrive in Korea you will have an orientation which will include a campus tour, a discussion of academic and residence hall policies, and an overview of the city of Seoul and how to get around safely and efficiently.

 You will be briefed on special opportunities for international students such as doing a weekend homestay experience, joining student clubs, and having a Korean “buddy”.
-The “buddy program” matches new incoming exchange students with Yonsei University students, to help newly arrived students settle in and make the transition to life in Korea.
+The “buddy program” matches new incoming exchange students with Yonsei University students, to help newly arrived students settle in and make the transition to life in South Korea.
 Students are encouraged to seek out opportunities to immerse themselves in campus life and the local culture.

 Additional expenses not covered include airfare, books, and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $1400—$1600 from the East Coast and books at $150-$250.
+We estimate airfare for this program at $1400-$1600 from the East Coast and books at $150-$250.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1300 above and beyond meal expenses.
+We would suggest a minimum of $1300 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.